FAQs

 Always check with any broker you are considering using how much you will be charged and make sure you have this information in writing before you proceed.
 Even though we at Yes Mortgage Services Limited don’t charge you any fees, we will always let you know exactly how much we will receive in commission from the lender.

 As well as understanding how much you’ll have to pay for mortgage advice, you should always check with any broker you are considering using whether the advice they offer is restricted or not.
 If it is restricted, that means they will only be able to offer you mortgages from one or just a few lenders.
-Again at Yes Mortgage Services Limited we’re not tied to any particular provider or even a limited selection of providers – we are whats referred to as a whole of market broker which means we can look across the whole mortgage market to all lenders to help you find the right deal that will suit your personal needs and situation.
+Again at Yes Mortgage Services Limited we’re not tied to any particular provider or even a limited selection of providers – we have access to a wide range of products from both the High Street Lenders and specialist products not available elsewhere, which means we can look across to all lenders to help you find the right deal that will suit your personal needs and situation.

 The lender will charge you ‘interest’ in return for lending you the money.
 Therefore over the term of the mortgage you will need to pay the lender interest, and repay the amount you originally borrowed fully before the mortgage ends.